Cozy White Bean Stew

 Recipe FAQs

-How to thicken white bean stew?
+How do I thicken white bean stew?

 Enjoy!
 If you make this recipe and decide to share it on Facebook or Instagram, don’t forget to tag me @FromMyBowl + #FromMyBowl!
 I would also love it if you could leave a comment below with a recipe rating!
 Thank you for the support 😊